-Why The Project Management Institute (PMI)® Places Great Importance on Decomposition
+Why PMI® Places Great Importance on Decomposition

 “Decomposition” and “work breakdown” are probably not the first words you want to hear with respect to the project you’re managing.
 However, Decomposition is perhaps the most important technique to understand when it comes to the Scope Management section of the PMI's Project Management Professional (PMP)® exam.
 Decomposition involves breaking down the overall project workload into smaller, more manageable tasks.
 These tasks can subsequently be broken down into smaller tasks until each piece of work can be prioritized, assigned to resources, and tracked in the form of a Work Breakdown Structure (WBS).
 The idea is to move from large, general deliverables to the specific work packages and tasks that make up each deliverable.
 In essence, you’re carving up the individual puzzle pieces that make up the puzzle as a whole.